Zotigh/elapsed-days/README.md

 * The method to be completed includes a `TODO` comment to that effect.

-* Fundamentally, this problem can be broken down into 2 parts:
+* This problem can be solved in a number of ways; one relatively straightforward approach breaks it down into 2 parts:

     * Computing the number of days between January 1, 1970 and January 1 in the year specified by the `year` parameter.
 For a year prior to 1970, this should be a negative number.

     * Computing the number of days between January 1 in the year specified by `year`, and the date specified by `month` and `day` in that same year.

-    Implemented correctly, the sum of these 2 computations will give the correct overall answer.
+    The sum of the results of these 2 computations will give the correct overall answer.

 * In the IS0 8601 calendar, a leap year is defined as one which is

     * evenly divisible by 4, **and**

         * _not_ divisible by 100, **or**
         * divisible by _400_.

     So, 1976 is a leap year (1976 is evenly divisible by 4, and not by 100), as is 2000 (evenly divisible by 4, and by 400); 2100, however, is not a leap year (2100 is evenly disivible by 4, and also by 100, but not by 400).

 * The number of days between January 1, 1970 and January 1 of some other year can be computing by multiplying the difference in years by 365, and then adding to that product the number of leap days between those 2 dates.

-    If the difference between the two years is negative, then the number of leap days (if not zero) should be treated as negative as well.
-For example, when computing the number of days between January 1, 1970 and January 1, 1973, the difference in years is 3, and the number of leap days is 1; the number of days is thus 3 * 365 + 1, or 1096.
-On the other hand, to compute the number of days between January 1, 1970, and January 1, 1968, we have a difference in years of -2, and 1 leap day between the two dates (February 29, 1968)&mdash;but the latter should also be treated as negative, for a total of -2 * 365 - 1, or -730 days.

 ## Extra credit: 5 points